wballard/VariableSky/concepts.markdown

 Multiple servers can be joined to a Variable Sky to scale out.

+The server is supplied as a Node.js module, so that you can integrate it into your existing Connect and Express applications, as well as a simple command line wrapper.

 ## Linked Data
 Data in Variable Sky is used via links.
 Clients link to servers to receive streaming updates of data.
 Each client keeps a full copy of